 - 2 cups chilled seltzer

-- Place Lipton Iced Tea Brew Family Size Tea Bags in the blender bowl.
-Pour boiling water over tea bags and brew for 5 minutes.
+- Brew for 5 minutes.
 Remove tea bags and squeeze.

-- Place frozen berries and orange juice in the blender with brewed tea.
-Pulse on high until berries are puréed.
+- Place the frozen berries and orange juice in the blender with brewed tea.
+Pulse on high until the berries are puréed.

-- Add seltzer to blender and pulse briefly until the mixture is combined.
+- Add seltzer to the blender.
+Pulse briefly until the mixture is combined.

-- Serve the smoothie in a glass with a straw or place in a blender bottle to enjoy on the go.
+- Serve the smoothie in a glass with a straw or pour into a blender bottle to enjoy on the go.